 Please use abbreviations sparingly.
 Common abbreviations such as e.g. (exempli gratia, for example) need not be listed in the index of abbreviations.
-Topic-specific abbreviations (e.g. MNTs) have to be spelled out the first time you use them (e.g. "Diversity presents both opportunities and challenges to multinational teams (MNTs).") and listed in the index of abbreviations.
+Topic-specific abbreviations (e.g. MNTs) have to be spelled out the first time you use them (e.g. "Diversity presents both opportunities and challenges to multinational teams (MNTs)") and listed in the index of abbreviations.

 Please number tables and figures consecutively (one series for tables, one for figures).
+Each table or figure needs an introductory sentence in your text.
 Figures, unlike tables, contain drawings (e.g., an arrow, boxes).
 Make sure your figures print out clearly.
-Figures as well as tables should be integrated into the text.
-They should also be referenced in the text, where their content should be indicated.
+Figures as well as tables should be integrated in the text.